 In 2011, Georgia enacted a strict set of immigration laws covering a wide range of activities relating to daily life.
 For starters, however, it is important to be aware of the relationship between state and federal law when it comes to subjects involving immigration.
 Below you will find information on what, if any, rules Georgia has regarding immigration checks by law enforcement, educational institutions, and employers, as well as the existence of E-Verify requirements, restrictions on public benefits based on an individual's immigration status, and more.
 Lastly, please note that many of these provisions have been challenged in court and some are subject to blocks on their enforcement.
-For the most up-to-date information you may want to contact a local attorney specializing in immigration law.
+For the most up-to-date information you may want to contact a local immigration attorney.

 Law Enforcement and Immigration in Georgia

 One controversial aspect of Georgia's immigration law is a requirement that law enforcement officers check the immigration status of suspects who cannot provide identification upon request.
 The law applies to individuals subject to a traffic stop, but makes exceptions for victims of crime and witnesses.
 Even though immigration and enforcement are typically matters dealt with by federal immigration authorities, an increasing number of local and county law enforcement officials, such as those in Georgia, are starting to assist with, investigate, or pursue suspected immigration-related offenses.